Central Office Assistant

 Position Summary

 Central Office Assistants (COAs) are integral members of the Office of Residence Life.
-Their primary responsibility is to provide administrative services to the Residence Life central office under the direction of their supervisor.
+Their primary responsibility is to provide administrative services to the Residence Life central office under the direction of their supervisor and offer customer service to visitors in the office.

-Performing the responsibilities of a paraprofessional requires knowledge of department and university information, the ability to provide administrative support to the residential community, and good communication and teamwork.
+Performing the responsibilities of a paraprofessional requires knowledge of department and university information, the ability to provide administrative support, work independently, have excellent communication and teamwork.

 Note: This position does not require you to live on campus.